Lutwyche Methodist Church, c.1925

 Methodist worship in Lutwyche began in 1873 with a few people meeting in a private house, and the first Methodist Church building was opened in 1874.1 The foundation stone of the new brick church was laid in April 1924, and the building was opened and dedicated on Saturday 9 August of the same year.2 The church was closed around 1994 and sold to the Christadelphians.

-The organ in this church was completed in February 1949 by Whitehouse Bros of Brisbane at a cost of £1,389.18.0, the specification having been drawn up in September 1947.3 Special services on Sunday 13 February 1949 included the dedication of the new pipe organ, with music by the choir and visiting organists:
+The pipe organ for this church was completed in 1949 by Whitehouse Bros of Brisbane at a cost of £1,389.18.0, the specification having been drawn up in September 1947.5 Special services on Sunday 13 February 1949 included the dedication of the new pipe organ, with music by the choir and visiting organists:

 LUTWYCHE METHODIST CHURCH.